RemyAde/ProximaHR-v2/README.md

 ## API Documentation

-You can find the API documentation at [here](https://proximahr-v2.onrender.com).
+You can find the API documentation [here](https://proximahr-v2.onrender.com/redoc).

 ## Features